MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 ## Write single block (Command code = 21h)

 ## Lock block (Command code = 22h)

+For an addressed Lock Block command, the Option and Address flags (0x90) must be set.

 **This is a permanent = unchangeable setting !**